Legal Advice

 You may be able to obtain advice from a solicitor or trained legal adviser at a law centre.
 You can find your nearest law centre on the Law Centres Network website.
 Please note, there are no Law Centres in Lincolnshire.

 You can search for a free legal advice clinic on the Law Works website.
-The charity's website also has information on other national organisations that might help you.
+The charity's website also has information on national organisations that might help you.

 Getting advice for free or a fixed fee